rbowsley/lamplighthelp/source/31-2-0_Setup_Question_Sets.markdown

 capabilities you've identified in the job description and ideally reflect the sorts of tasks that the job involves.

+No questions should require personally identifiable information, nor any equalities monitoring questions.
+These are added elsewhere in the {{recruiter}} campaign and kept separate from the answers to these questions .

 To create a Question Set, go to 'admin > system admin > {{Recruiter}} module > Manage {{recruiter}} question sets'.

 You create Question Sets in the same way that you add custom tabs and fields for profiles -